San José Chinantequilla: Fauna

 The fauna of this area is varied.
 Due to conservation in some communities, its forests are rich in wildlife with a great diversity of wildlife.
 In some areas, these animals are threatened by the destruction of natural ecosystems, although hunting of animals remains free because there are animals that damage crops.
-Listed below are the wild animals that can be found in Chinantequilla:

-Squirrel, brocket, badger, pig bird turkey, tepescuintle, armadillo, fox, raccoon, tiger, opossum, gopher, ocelot, hawk, heron, snakes coral snake and sleepy parrot and panther.
+Wild animals that can be found in Chinantequilla include, Squirrels, brocket deers, badgers, pigs, birds, turkeys, tepescuintles, armadillos, foxes, raccoons, tigers, opossums, gophers, ocelots, hawks, herons, coral snakes, sleepy parrots and panthers.

 Demography

 According to the results of Census of Population and Housing 2010 by the National Institute of Statistics and Geography, the population of San Jose Chinantequilla is 507 inhabitants, of which 254 are men and 253 are women; so that 51% of the population are males, the rate population growth 2005 in 2010 was 4.2%, 46.6% of residents are under 15 years of age, while between that age and 84 years is 53.4% of the residents, and 91.7% of residents over age five are speakers of an Indian language.
 In 2010 this figure equates to a total of 416 inhabitants, of whom 204 are men and 197 women, 400 are bilingual to the Spanish, 5 are monolingual and 11 do not specify the condition of bilingualism.

-Of the 416 indigenous language speakers, 411 are of mixe, 4 zapotec and 1 mixtec In addition, 12 did not specify which their mother tongue.
+Of the 416 indigenous language speakers, 411 are of Mixe, 4 Zapotec and 1 Mixtec.
+In addition, 12 did not specify their mother tongue.

 Administrative organization

-San Jose Chinantequilla is an agency within the municipality of Totontepec Villa de Morelos, this is one of the 424 Oaxacan municipalities to govern their government the system called customs and traditions, whereby the choice and operation of the municipal authorities do not stick to the political systems in the rest of state and the country but to the ancient traditions of inhabitants of the region, adhering to their culture, the city agency is made up of municipal police officer, an alderman who is in charge of organizing the traditional festivals and Secretary, which controls documentation, all these activities are regulated Totontepec Villa de Morelos.
+San Jose Chinantequilla is an agency within the municipality of Totontepec Villa de Morelos.
+This is one of the 424 Municipalities of Oaxaca which make legal use of a system called Usos y costumbres, whereby the municipal authorities do not stick to the legal systems of the rest of state and the country, but rather to the ancient traditions of the inhabitants of the region.
+The city agency is made up of a municipal police officer, an alderman who is in charge of organizing the traditional festivals and a secretary, which controls documentation.
+All of these activities are regulated by the administration of Totontepec Villa de Morelos.

 Economic activities

-Economic activities that are practiced in this community include: production and marketing of the primary sector.

-Most of the inhabitants of this municipality is engaged in agriculture involving the cultivation of corn, beans, bananas, fruit and vegetable production as well as brandy.
+Economic activities that are practiced in this community include production and marketing of the primary sector.
+Most of the inhabitants of this municipality are engaged in agriculture involving the cultivation of corn, beans, bananas, fruit and vegetable production as well as brandy.